 People with a tic disorder often will stop their tics during engrossing activities, but individuals with stereotypies often will start their repetitive movements during such periods.
 Distraction usually interrupts stereotypies but not tics.

-The biologic basis for stereotypies remains unclear, although some evidence suggest that there is a dysfunction in the circuitry between the cortex and the striatum, Dr. Singer said (Pediatr.
+The biologic basis for stereotypies remains unclear, although some evidence suggests that there is a dysfunction in the circuitry between the cortex and the striatum, Dr. Singer said (Pediatr.
 Neurol.
 2005;32:109-12).

 If a child’s stereotypy doesn’t interfere with his activity, Dr. Singer said that he doesn’t recommend any particular therapy…”